Raja72527252/sri/README.md

-# SHRI Home Builders - Modern Website
+# Mann Home Builders - Modern Website

-A stunning, responsive website for SHRI Home Builders built with Next.js, featuring beautiful animations and modern design that perfectly matches professional home building company standards.
+A stunning, responsive website for Mann Home Builders built with Next.js, featuring beautiful animations and modern design that perfectly matches professional home building company standards.

-## 🏠 About SHRI
+## 🏠 About Mann Homes

-SHRI is Melbourne's premier home builder, specializing in custom homes, renovations, and exceptional craftsmanship.
+Mann Homes is Melbourne's premier home builder, specializing in custom homes, renovations, and exceptional craftsmanship.
 This website showcases their services, portfolio, and client success stories with a modern, animated user interface.

 ## ✨ Features